-FSMCs can only purchase equipment on the CE's behalf if the SFA makes the request in the RFP.
 Procurement regulations must be followed and the title to all equipment must be retained by the CE.

 Any equipment purchases over \$5,000 (per item) must be approved by TDA prior to purchase via the capital expenditure process in the Texas Unified Nutrition Program System (TX-UNPS).
-Disclosing intent to purchase equipment in the RFP template is not TDA approval for the specific purchase.

-CEs must purchase its own equipment through regular procurement practices if not designated in the RFP template.
+CEs must purchase its own equipment through regular procurement practices.